- Fashion and Beauty

 Sun products for men are generally well accepted.
 The infamous white nose stripe of yachtsmen led the way but endless skin cancer studies linking sun overdose to disease is now winning the day.
 Most guys now understand the tips of their ears need a bit of sunscreen as well.

-Why Men Need Different Skin Products than Women
+Why Men Need Different Skin Care Products than Women

 Why do men need different skin products?
 Men's skin differs from that of women not only in thickness which we can easily see but also in hydration, collagen density and texture and bristly whiskers.